maczokni/crimemapping_textbook_bookdown/docs/01-intro.md

 In R, you can pass a number of **arguments** to any function.
 These arguments control what the function will do in each case.
 The arguments appear between brackets.
 Here we passed the text "I hate computers" as an argument.
 Once you execute the program, by clicking on *Run*, the R engine sends this to the CPU of your machine in the form of binary code and this produces a result.
 In this case we see that result printed in the main console.

 Every R function admits different kind of arguments.
 Learning R involves not only learning different functions but also learning what are the valid arguments you can pass to each function.
+If you want to know more about a specific function, move your cursor onto it and press the `F1`-key.
+The documentation of the function will then appear in the **Help**-viewer.

 ![](img/consoleresults.png)
 As indicated above, the window in the bottom left corner is the main **console**.You will see that the words "I hate computers" appear printed there.
 If rather than using R Studio you were working directly from R, that's all you would get: the main console where you can write code interactively (rather than all the different windows you see in R Studio).
 You can write your code directly in the main console and execute it line by line in an interactive fashion.
 However, we will be running code from scripts, so that you get used to the idea of properly documenting all the steps you take,